 Segments

 Operating segments are identified as components of an enterprise about which separate discrete financial information is available for evaluation by the CODM or decision-making group in making decisions on how to allocate resources and assess performance.
 The Company’s CODM is its CEO.
-The CEO views the Company’s operations and manages the Company’s business as one operating segment, which is the business of developing and commercializing genome editing technology.
+The CEO views the Company’s operations and manages the Company’s business as one operating segment, which is the business of developing and commercializing gene editing technology.

 The Company’s CEO manages and allocates resources to the operations of the Company on a total company basis by assessing the overall level of resources available and how to best deploy these resources across functions and research and development projects that are in line with our long-term company-wide strategic goals.
-In making these decisions, the Company’s CEO uses consolidated financial information for purposes of evaluating performance, forecasting future period financial results, allocating resources and setting incentive targets.
+In making these decisions, the

+Company’s CEO uses consolidated financial information for purposes of evaluating performance, forecasting future period financial results, allocating resources and setting incentive targets.
 The CODM performs this assessment based on the Company’s consolidated net loss.
-Through this analysis, the CODM assesses performance by comparing actual

-consolidated net loss versus the budget, and then decides how to allocate resources to invest in the Company’s research and development programs.
-The measure of segment assets is reported on the consolidated balance sheet as total assets.
+Through this analysis, the CODM assesses performance by comparing actual consolidated net loss versus the budget, and then decides how to allocate resources to invest in the Company’s research and development programs.
+The measure of segment assets is reported in the consolidated balance sheets as total assets.

 The following table contains additional information on our consolidated revenue and net loss, including significant segment expenses (in thousands):